Apple Has a Record $250 Billion In Cash, 90% of It Is Banked Overseas

 wish i could pay no taxes

 It's a symptom of the US's weird system of taxation.
 In most countries, profits earned from your overseas business is taxed overseas, while profit earned locally is taxed locally; it doesn't matter where you're headquartered.
 But the US demands taxes from US-headquartered companies' overseas business as well (after deducting what they pay locally).
 So this inherently creates a motive for moving headquarters out of the US (which the US has tried all sorts of means to stop).
-However, the money from their ove
+However, the money from their overseas business is only taxed when it comes back to the US, so it's also encouragement for them to keep the money overseas and invest in overseas business.

+The US also does the same thing with personal income taxes.
+Eritrea is the only other country in the world that does that.

+The world would be a lot simpler if the US decided to stop doing everything different from everyone else.

 Right.
 Then we'd have to adopt the metric system.